 The Big E celebrates all things New England with rides, fun fair food, agricultural competitions and demonstrations, craft booths, concerts, and more.

 There’s even a massive building dedicated to each of the New England states, Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 In 2023, The Big E will run from September 15 through October 1.
 To learn more about this fun Fall fair, check out my post about The Big E.

 Experience thrills and chills at Six Flags New England’s Fright Fest

 If you’re in town for The Big E, make it a weekend trip so you can hit up Six Flags New England’s Fright Fest for some extra Fall-time fun.

 On Fright Fest dates, Six Flag New England features haunted attractions, scare zones (including spooky characters on rides!), trick-or-treating, a dance party, and other Halloween-themed shows and entertainment.

-In 2021, Fright Fest will run on select nights from September 24 through October 31.
+In 2023, Fright Fest at Six Flags New England will run on select nights between September 23 – November 5.

 Fright Fest @ Six Flags New England